thunderbird/thunderbird-android/docs/architecture/module-structure.md

 - **Configuration**: Allow configuration of behavior for different test scenarios
 - **Visibility**: Make internal state visible for testing assertions
 - **Performance**: Fake implementations should be fast for testing efficiency
-- **Comprehensive test data**: Include a variety of test data to cover different scenarios
+- **Generic test data**: Include basic, reusable test data that can be used across different tests
-- **Realistic data**: Test data should be realistic enough to be useful for testing and demonstrations
+- **Realistic but generic data**: Test data should be realistic enough to be useful but generic enough to be reused
+- **Separation of concerns**: Keep specific test scenarios and edge cases in the actual tests, not in the fake module

 ### 🔄 Common Module